SamTheTechi/miniSh/README.md

 * **Configuration Support**:

   * Reads a `~/minish.conf` file at startup to preload aliases and environment exports.
+  * Change target compilation in .cargo to your systems Architure, by default(x86_64-unknown-linux-gnu).
 * **Command Execution**:

   * Executes non-built-in commands via `execvp` using libc.